2i2c-org/team-compass/services/interactive-computing/offboard.md

 Assuming an engagement has not been renewed, here is a process to gracefully offboard a community from the Mangaged Interactive Computing Service.

 1. 60 days before the end of an engagement BD initiates a renewal process to determine if the community wants to continue with a the Managed Interactive Computing Service.
+  - _Each engagement has a task defined to make this explicit_
 2. If the community decides to end the service, continue this process.
 3. 2 weeks before the end of the engagement, email the Community Representatives CRs that 2i2c is planning process of shutting down their hub.
   - Use FreshDesk to send out all emails (use Canned Repsonses to standardize those emails *these need to be drafted*)